Citizens Advice Public Site:

 Visit your local office to speak to someone face to face at one of our drop in sessions (no appointment necessary at most offices)

 Get help applying for Universal Credit

 Our Help to Claim service can support you in the early stages of your Universal Credit claim, from the application, through to your first payment.

 Help to Claim is a dedicated service from Citizens Advice.
 It’s free, independent and confidential.
 Our trained advisers can help with things like how to gather evidence for your application or how to prepare for your work coach appointment.

 Call us for free: 0800 144 8 444

 For online advice visit:citizensadvice.org.uk/helptoclaim

-If you’re a local organisation working with people who need to help applying Universal Credit get in touch with Viki Phillips, Service Delivery Manager; [email@example.com] for more information on how you can signpost or refer people to our service.
+If you’re a local organisation working with people who need to help applying for Universal Credit do get in touch with Dan Burton, Service Delivery Manager; [[email protected]] for more information on how you can signpost or refer people to our service.

-Alternatively, we have a self-help referral form available on our website, and by answering a few questions we will be able to direct you to the information relevant to your enquiry.
+Alternatively, you can get information on our public site (Click on the writing) and by searching for the topic you need help with we will be able to direct you to the information relevant to your enquiry.
 Please note, this is a self-help system and will only direct you to information- no advice on how to use the information is available.
 If you are unsure what to do with the information you have been given a webchat service is available on most of our public site webpages which should be able to assist you.